 A few weeks ago, I was thrilled when Kate Middleton had her second child.
 To me, she is the epitome of class and style.
 I don't know why, but I want her and Prince William's marriage (and family) to succeed.
-They seem like "good neighbours” like you'd want to have them over for a barbecue or something, haha.
+They seem like "good neighbors", like you'd want to have them over for a barbecue or something, haha.

 I love the name Charlotte Elizabeth Diana - it gives tribute to three people in the baby's lineage: Prince Charles, Queen Elizabeth, and the late Princess Diana.
 I love sentimental family names!
 I've long been thinking about naming my kids after family members.

 What's more royal (read: fancy) than rose-scented cupcakes?!
 One has to be careful when using flowers in baking because you don't want the cakes to taste too soapy.
-I bought my dried roses at a local spice shop, but some speciality grocery stores carry them too.
+I bought my dried roses at a local spice shop, but some specialty grocery stores carry them too.

-Royal Rose-Scented Cupcakes RecipeCourse: Uncategorized
+Royal Rose-Scented Cupcakes

-One-fourth cup of champagne, or more water
+1/4 c. champagne, or more water

 For the simple syrup

-One-fourth cup of organic cane sugar
+1/4 c. organic cane sugar

-One-fourth cup of dried roses (culinary grade)
+1/4 c. dried roses (culinary grade)

-- To make the frosting
+For the frosting

 1 c. organic non-hydrogenated shortening, like Spectrum